2-meter band: Repeaters and FM

 Much of 2-meter FM operations use radio repeaters, which consist of a radio receiver and transmitter that instantly retransmits a received signal on a separate frequency.
-Repeaters are normally located in high locations such as a tall building or a hill top overlooking expanses of territory.
+Repeaters are normally located in high locations such as a tall building or a hilltop overlooking expanses of territory.
 On VHF frequencies such as 2-meters, antenna height greatly influences how far one can talk.
 Typical reliable repeater range is about 25 mi.
 Some repeaters in unusually high locations, such as skyscrapers or mountain tops, can be usable as far out as 75 mi.
 Reliable range is very dependent on the height of the repeater antenna and also on the height and surroundings of the handheld or mobile unit attempting to access to the repeater.
 Line of sight would be the ultimate in reliability.
-The typical hand held two meter FM transceiver produces about 5 watts of transmit power.
+The typical handheld two meter FM transceiver produces about 5 watts of transmit power.
 Stations in a car or home might provide higher power, 25 to 75 watts, and may use a simple vertical antenna mounted on a pole or on the rooftop of a house or a vehicle.

 Even without repeaters available, however, the 2-meter band provides reliable crosstown communications throughout smaller towns, making it ideal for emergency communications.
 Repeaters typically use a collinear antenna array with vertical polarization, which allows the repeater to cover a large area of land without wasting energy above or below the antenna.
 Antennas for repeater work are almost always vertically polarized to match the repeater's vertical polarization.
 Matching polarization allows for maximum signal coupling which equates to stronger signals in both directions.
 Simple radios for FM repeater operation have become plentiful and inexpensive in recent years.